 Are you struggling to make ends meet?
-Whether you’ve experienced a life-changing event, have taken on additional debt, or are going through a job change, living on a tight budget can be stressful.
+Living on a tight budget can be stressful, whether you’ve experienced a life-changing event, have taken on additional debt, or are going through a job change.

-Thankfully, we’ve researched five of the best ways you can make ends meet while on a tight budget.
+Thankfully, we’ve researched the best ways you can make ends meet while on a tight budget.
 These steps will help you to go from struggling to secure in just a few steps.

-1. Take a Look at Your Food Budget
+2. Take a Look at Your Grocery Bills

 When we were on one income, things were tight, and one of the first things we looked at was our food budget.